Witchborn Systems Logo

 Summary: OpenAI’s safeguard mechanisms have been observed triggering without contextual awareness, hijacking safe conversations.
 These filters interrupt reasoning and harm trust, especially in trauma or survivor contexts.

-Recommendations: route safeguards through LLM; include inserts in context; preserve full memory; allow explanation; remove static triggers; respect consent; train meta-awareness; log all triggers; increase transparency; open feedback channels.
+Recommendations: route safeguards through LLM; include inserts in context; preserve full memory; allow explanation; remove static triggers; respect consent; train meta-awareness.

 #WitchbornSystems #AITrust #AIGovernance #TransparencyBulletin #9FS